YashMarmat/Querysets-in-django3/README.md

 `Blog.objects.get(name__iexact="New Smartphone")`

 to find an object by its name (needs exact name)
-* you can also other filter to retrieve an object (see documentation on QuerySets)
+* you can also use other filters to retrieve an object (see documentation on QuerySets, link at the bottom)

 # Update a Queryset